-Chapter lectures will follow-up with online quizzes.
-Content for examinations will be taken from lectures, demonstrations, quizzes, reading and writing assignments, laboratory exercises (if any) and any audio-visual materials used, i.e. films, tapes, slides, etc. Cell phones, laptop, iPad or other electronic communication equipment besides a calculator are not allowed to use during the exam.
-First violation will receive warning, and the second violation will result forfeits his/her right to take the exam.
+Chapter lectures will follow up with online quizzes.
+Exam content will be taken from lectures, demonstrations, quizzes, reading and writing assignments, laboratory exercises (if any), and audio-visual materials, i.e., films, tapes, slides, etc. Cell phones, laptops, iPads, or other electronic communication equipment besides a calculator are not allowed during the exam.
+A first violation will receive a warning, and the second violation will result in a fine, forfeiting their right to take the exam.

-Make up quizzes and examinations are the student's responsibility.
-No excuses will be accepted after the due date is passed.
-The instructor must be notified prior to the scheduled exam.
-If not, the student forfeits his/her right to take the exam.
+Make-up quizzes and examinations are the student's responsibility.
+No excuses will be accepted after the due date has passed.
+The instructor must be notified before the scheduled exam.
+If not, the student forfeits their right to take the exam.
 However, make-up exams will be on a different set of questions.
-Quizzes and assignments will not be made up unless a prior acceptable excuse for an absence has been received by the instructor.
+Quizzes and assignments will not be made up unless the instructor has received a prior acceptable excuse for an absence.